seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 This is the day of doom for Bassianus:
 His Philomel must lose her tongue to-day,
 Thy sons make pillage of her chastity
-And wash their hands in Bassianus’ blood.
+And wash their hands in Bassianus' blood.
 Seest thou this letter? take it up, I pray thee,
 And give the king this fatal plotted scroll.
 Now question me no more; we are espied;
 Here comes a parcel of our hopeful booty,
-Which dreads not yet their lives’ destruction.
+Which dreads not yet their lives' destruction.

 **TAMORA**
 Ah, my sweet Moor, sweeter to me than life!

 **AARON**
 No more, great empress; Bassianus comes:
-Be cross with him; and I’ll go fetch thy sons
+Be cross with him; and I'll go fetch thy sons
-To back thy quarrels, whatsoe’er they be.
+To back thy quarrels, whatsoe'er they be.

 *Exit*

 *Enter BASSIANUS and LAVINIA*

 **BASSIANUS**
 Who have we here?
-Rome’s royal empress,
+Rome's royal empress,
-Unfurnish’d of her well-beseeming troop?
+Unfurnish'd of her well-beseeming troop?
 Or is it Dian, habited like her,
 Who hath abandoned her holy groves
 To see the general hunting in this forest?